Skip to main contentCore Concepts

 A collection of assertions in the same contract that are related to the same protocol contract.
 This allows for organizing multiple assertions that protect different aspects of the same protocol.

-See the CLI Reference Guide for all available commands.
+See the pcl Reference for all available commands.

-A minimal fork of Forge with functionality for assertion execution, used for testing and running assertions in the PCL environment.
+A minimal fork of Forge with functionality for assertion execution, used for testing and running assertions in the Credible Layer.
 It provides the infrastructure needed to compile, test, and deploy assertions.

 The Phylax smart contract library that provides the base contracts and utilities for writing assertions.
-It includes the interfaces and implementations needed to interact with PCL’s cheatcodes and assertion system.
+It includes the interfaces and implementations needed to interact with the Credible Layer’s cheatcodes and assertion system.

 Special precompiles (similar to Ethereum’s native precompiles) that provide additional capabilities for state manipulation, forking, and assertion management in the PhEVM environment.
 These are accessed through the credible-std library.